Scheduled MonumentsEnglandSite of Rocester Abbey and part of Roman town

 What is Site of Rocester Abbey and part of Roman town?

-Site of Rocester Abbey and part of Roman town is a complex monument in Staffordshire comprising remains of both Roman and medieval occupation.
+Site of Rocester Abbey and part of Roman town is a scheduled monument in Staffordshire comprising the remains of a medieval Cistercian abbey founded in the twelfth century, overlying an earlier Roman settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006106.

 Who is responsible for protecting Site of Rocester Abbey and part of Roman town?